-Draft State Environmental Impact Report FPID 439545-1-22-01 Turnpike Extension (SR 821) Widening PD&E Study from US 1 (South of Palm Drive) to Campbell Drive As a result of the concept revisions, additional smaller, virtual meetings with stakeholders were conducted prior to the Public Hearing to obtain additional feedback.
-Below is a summary of the meetings.
+State Environmental Impact Report FPID 439545-1-22-01 Turnpike Extension (SR 821) Widening PD&E Study from US 1 (South of Palm Drive) to Campbell Drive meetings.
 Meeting minutes of each are included in the Public Involvement Summary Report prepared as a supporting document to this study:

 - March 3, 2021: Miami-Dade TPO Staff update; three TPO staff members attended.
 No concerns were noted and it was suggested to meet with the TPO committees prior to the public hearing to gain additional feedback. - March 12, 2021, City of Homestead Public Works and Engineering staff; two members of the City attended the meeting.
-No concerns were noted regarding the project and support was expressed for the Lucy Street Interchange. - Additional meetings to be inserted as needed.
+No concerns were noted regarding the project and support was expressed for the Lucy Street Interchange.